stonedtroll/maleficar-manoeuvres/README.md

         - Future Support: Additional game systems will be added based on community interest.
 - **Rangefinder**: Dynamically display 3D, edge‑to‑edge distances using spatial volume between selected tokens and other tokens on the canvas, updating in real time to help players gauge movement, weapon and spell ranges.
     - Visually distinguishes when a token falls within the source token weapon’s effective range or overall range.
+- **Cover**: Calculates the amount of cover for all visible tokens from the perspective of the currently controlled token.

 <p align=center>
     <img width="1072" height="386" alt="Range Finder" src="assets/images/documentation/rangefinder.png" />